Find Grad Schools

 25 Yearly Graduations

 The 14th most popular school in the country for speech communication majors who are seeking their master's degree is East Carolina University.
 Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
 During the most recent year for which we have data, 25 people received their master's degree in speech communication from ECU.
-Of these students, 73% were women and 27% were members of underrepresented racial-ethnic groups.
+About 82% of this group were women, and 36% were students from an underrepresented racial-ethnic group.

 #15